bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 ## Overview

-Single sign-on (SSO) is an authentication mechanism that enables users to log into multiple software applications using the same set of credentials that the user enters only once.
+Single sign-on (SSO) is an authentication mechanism that enables users to sign in to multiple software applications using the same set of credentials that the user enters only once.
 It eliminates the need to maintain multiple passwords, which streamlines the process of accessing web applications.
 For more details, see [Single Sign-On](https://en.wikipedia.org/wiki/Single_sign-on).

-When a user logs into your web app, you can use the Customer Login API to authenticate the user to your BigCommerce store through SSO.
+When a user signs into your web app, you can use the Customer Login API to authenticate the user to your BigCommerce store through SSO.

 You can use the Customer Login API in the following use cases:

 * Integrate with an SSO provider or identity provider (IdP)
 * Set up continuous login between a BigCommerce store and another application
-* Enable alternative login methods (ex. phone number and SMS password)
+* Enable alternative sign-in methods (ex. phone number and SMS password)

-Storefront customers are logged in using the access point URL `/login/token/{token}`.
+Storefront customers are signed in using the access point URL `/login/token/{token}`.
 The `{token}` must be a JSON Web Token (JWT) containing parameters for the customer login request signed by your application’s OAuth client secret.
 For more information on the OAuth protocol, see [OAuth](https://oauth.net/2/).

 JWT is an industry standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) for securely transmitting information between two parties.
 A JWT is a sequence of base64url-encoded strings separated by dots (` . `).
 The sections include the header, payload, and signature.
 For more details, see [Introduction to JSON Web Tokens](https://jwt.io/introduction/).